Turun Palloseura

 Turun Palloseura, commonly known as TPS, is a professional football club based in Turku, Finland.
-During the 2022 season, the men's first team of the club competes in Ykkönen, the second highest tier of men's football, and the women's representative team in the Kansallinen Liiga, the highest level of women's football in Finland.
+Since 2024, the men's team competes in Ykkösliiga, the second highest tier.
 Nicknamed "Tepsi", the club was founded in 1922.

 TPS have won 8 League titles and 3 Finnish Cups.
 They play their home league matches at Veritas Stadion, with a capacity of 9,372 seats for most matches.

 History

 In the early stages of the UEFA Cup of the season 1987–88, TPS beat Internazionale at the San Siro stadium in Milan, thanks to a goal by Mika Aaltonen, who was later signed by Inter.
 They lost the return leg with 0–2, but this is widely regarded as the highest point by the club in international football.